How to file a claim for division of property after divorce. How to apply for division of joint property after divorce

 • left as a legacy

-• the result of individual intellectual labor.
+• the result of individual intellectual work.

 • at any time during the marriage.

 Sometimes the moment of divorce coincides with the moment of violation of the right to property, but not always.
-Then the spouses have the opportunity to file a claim for the division of property after a divorce and more than three years later, if they prove that they learned about the violation of their rights much later.
+Then the spouses have the opportunity to file a claim for division of property after the divorce and more than three years later, if they prove that they learned about the violation of their rights much later.

 Where to file a claim